alanpt/WatchPhone/README.md

 ## Why Go Standalone?
-Smartphones are great, but they can also be incredibly distracting.
 Using a smartwatch as a standalone device gives you essential functionalities without the temptation to dive into endless social media feeds or aimless gaming.

 ## Key Goals